The UCP Council consists of the following members:

 Rachel Nicholls (Member of Audit and Governance and Nominations)

-Rachel is the Principal of Peterborough College and Deputy Chief Executive Officer of Inspire Education Group.
-She was previously Deputy Principal at New College Stamford and has worked in the education sector for 20 years including a decade’s experience at senior levels in college organisations.
+Rachel is the CEO of Inspire Education Group.
+She was previously Deputy Principal at New College Stamford, followed by Principal of Peterborough College and has worked in the education sector for 20 years including a decade’s experience at senior levels in college organisations.
 Rachel is a strong advocate of post-16 education and in particular further education colleges and the role they play in improving life chances.
 She has experience of teaching and supporting a wide range of students in a number of different college settings.
 Rachel is highly qualified with a MSc in Leadership and Management from Leeds Metropolitan University and with strong skills in Curriculum Development, Quality Improvement, Teaching, Learning and Assessment, Financial Management and Organisational Change.
 Rachel is passionate about organisational transformation and developing a high performance culture.
 Rachel is a keen sportswoman and used to be captain of Halifax Ladies Rugby Team and played rugby for Yorkshire and Humberside and is a very keen golfer.

 Peter Walker (Independent, Member of Audit)